 Collard greens – Collards have hearty leaves and stems, with a texture similar to kale, but with a better flavor in my opinion.
-I love to use them as wraps and stuff them with leftovers like beans or risotto.
+I love to use them as wraps and stuff them with things like leftover risotto.
 You can also chop them up and add them to stews and soups, or eat them by themselves.
 They can be eaten raw in salads and slaws.
 They’re very versatile.
 You can use collards in any recipe that calls for kale.

 Beet greens – Beets are amazing.
 You can eat the beetroot and the greens.
 They come in red or golden.
 The red ones have a very strong color that can die almost anything it comes in contact with.
 The beet greens are easier to handle.
 They have a similar mild flavor to spinach and chard.
 When the leaves are young you can add them to salads, when they get larger it’s best to cook them.

 Spinach – I love the taste of spinach.
 It makes a great salad green, and is also lovely cooked.
-Put it on sandwiches, make spinach fritters, add it to soups, risottos, eat it on its own, or add it to smoothies.
+Put it on sandwiches, make spinach fritters, add it to soups, risottos, eat it on its own, add it to smoothies.
 Spinach is very sandy when bought fresh and needs to be cleaned well.
 You can also buy it frozen.
 I use it in my recipe for veggie burgers.

 Broccoli rabe – I think of this as a very Italian vegetable.
 You’ll see it often on Italian restaurant menus as rapini.
 You can eat the leaves, buds, and stems.
 The buds look similar to broccoli florets but are much smaller.
 I love its earthy, nutty, bitter flavor.
 I like to keep broccoli rabe simple by sautéing it with garlic and red pepper flakes.